saltstack/salt-bootstrap/README.rst

   install_<distro>_<install_type>

-4. Also optionally, define a post install function, one of:
+4. Optionally, define a post install function, one of:

 .. code:: bash